BestTimesToVisit.com Logo

 food

-Don't leave without trying 'cari' – a flavorful Creole stew, often made with chicken, fish, or octopus, served with rice and 'rougail' (spicy tomato or fruit relish).
-Look for small, local 'snacks' (eateries) for the most authentic and affordable versions.
+Don't miss the 'cari' – it's the heart of Réunionnais cuisine!
+These slow-cooked stews, often made with chicken, fish, or pork, are bursting with Creole flavors like ginger, garlic, turmeric, and chili.
+Look for small, local 'snack' restaurants for the most authentic and affordable versions.

 money

-While credit cards are widely accepted in larger towns and tourist areas, always carry some Euros in cash for smaller villages, local markets, and roadside fruit stands.
-ATMs are readily available, but it's good to have backup for spontaneous purchases.
+While credit cards are widely accepted in larger establishments, always carry some Euros in cash for smaller markets, roadside fruit stands, and local 'bouchons' (small eateries).
+ATMs are readily available in towns, but it's good to have backup, especially if you're venturing into more remote areas for hiking.

 packing